ViolaSorgato/Lunettes-Eyewear/logbook/sprints/sprint-4.md

 **Goals**

-- [ ] Solve isAdmin problem when logging in 8 SP
+- [x] Solve isAdmin problem when logging in 8 SP
-- [ ] Solve Orders not getting created 8 SP
+- [x] Solve Orders not getting created 8 SP
-- [ ] Test the whole page fpr bugs 5 SP
+- [x] Test the whole page fpr bugs 5 SP
-- [ ] Refine styling and coherence 3 SP
+- [x] Refine styling and coherence 3 SP
-- [ ] Comment and clean the code 3 Sp
+- [x] Comment and clean the code 3 Sp

 **Tasks added later**

-- [ ] Optional!
+- [x] Optional!
 Add pages for categories and other extra pages 3 SP
-- [ ] Optional!
+- [x] Optional!
 Move some code to the context instead 1 SP

 **Story Points**

 - Expected: 27
-- Achieved:
+- Achieved: 31 and more

 # Retrospective

 **Plus**

+- I achieved much more than I expected this last sprint
+- The project is done and I'm happy with the results

 **Delta**

-**Actions**
+- Less structure in the end of the porject